Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Project_03_Ecommerce_Marketing_Analysis/Findings/key_business_findings.md

 - net revenue increased by approximately **66.28%**
 - orders increased by approximately **66.58%**

-The longer-term trend therefore indicates significant growth in both customer acquisition and commercial activity.
+The longer-term trend therefore indicates significant growth in website traffic and commercial activity.

 ---